Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-1.md

     ![](../media/validate01.png "Validation")

-1. If the validation status displays **Success** for all the validation steps, **congratulations!**.
-This means that you have successfully completed the challenge.
+1. If the validation status displays **Success** for all the validation steps, **congratulations!** This means that you have completed the challenge.

      ![](../media/validate02.png "Validation")
 1. If the validation status displays **Fail**, **don't worry!** This could mean that you did not perform the challenge correctly.